 Led by a team of leadership experts, participants will explore four key areas associated with leadership success: Identity, Impact & Voice, Core Leadership, Politics & Influence and Adaptive Leadership Skills.
 This is in addition to an action learning set.

-With a number of cohorts running regionally online, the Aurora programme is a mix of development days and action learning sets.
+With a number of cohorts running regionally online, the Aurora is a mix of development days and action learning sets.
 Participants are also supported by mentors from their institution.

 Participants will be asked to: